 The microwave pulse travels for 30 meters through the insulation in each direction from the sensor to an antenna, which reflects it back in a predictable way unless it runs into something that’s not supposed to be there, like water.
 The engineers upload the information to a portable data storage via a USB cable.
 “If we see water constantly for a period of time in a certain location, we alert the maintenance team,” Venugopal says.
 “They can go to the location and take the water out to prevent corrosion.”

 This daily routine sounds simple, but the team is constantly working on improving its algorithms.
 Ultimately, it wants to collect enough high-quality data to develop a digital twin of the pipes — a virtual representation of the network that will allow it not only to pinpoint locations of likely corrosion, but also to model the actual thickness of the pipes.
 “In the future, we could have a living, 3D model of the most critical 100 kilometers of the pipes,” says Debasish Mishra, technology manager at the Bangalore center.

 That model would combine external data with information about the liquids flowing through the pipes, plus maintenance and meteorological information from past inspections.
 “We will be able to start tracking and learning,” Debasish says.
 “We will be able to see that every time we have a severe monsoon coming from the northeast, we get more water ingestion points in certain areas.”

-Reliance is now funding more tests.
-Haridas says that the current probabilistic approach allows his crew to detect corrosion in 30 to 40 percent of the areas they select to inspect.
+Reliance has funded more tests.
+Haridas said last year that the current probabilistic approach allowed his crew to detect corrosion in 30 to 40 percent of the areas they select to inspect.
 “We believe that with this new technology in place, we can push positive detection to 60 or 70 percent.
 But we still have a long way to go.
 In the long run, I don’t want to look for water — I want to look for corrosion.”